thacherT1D/webdevstuff/Javascript_and_the_Browser/JavaScript_Events.desc.md

 This event fires when the document has been loaded and parsed.
 This happens before all assets (e.g. images, videos, stylesheets, etc.) have completely loaded.
 In other words, `DOMContentLoaded` gets fired before the window finishes loading.

-Want to see the difference between these two in action?
+Want to see the difference between `DOMContentLoaded` and `window.onload`?
 Check out [this example](http://web.archive.org/web/20150405114023/http://ie.microsoft.com/testdrive/HTML5/DOMContentLoaded/Default.html).

 Note: putting your script tags at the bottom of the page can help resolve some of these issues, but it's still probably a good idea to wrap any DOM-manipulating functionality inside of an event listener to `DOMContentLoaded`.